I bought a ULA CDT when it was time to replace my previous frameless pack two years ago or so.

 I have placed ~6 days of food in the pack somehow in the past.
 Five is perhaps better.

 As mentioned, it is versatile.
 The profile is such that it works well for off-trail jaunts.

 The outside pocket does not work well for bushwhacking.
 For mainly on-trail use, the mesh pocket is probably just fine, however.

 The simple drawstring closure means I am not futzing with straps to get out my gear.

 If I had to do it again, I’d contact ULA and have them put on a custom Robic fabric pocket first.
 I like the outside pocket for rain gear, hauling water for dry camping, and other uses.
 In the winter, my skins, wax kit, and cable bindings find a place in that pocket quite nicely.
 (UPDATE: ULA has since replaced my mesh pocket with Robic.
 The cost was $25. )

 The water bottle pockets are amply sized and easy to adjust.
 I find the extra room is helpful for storing things such a hiking poles when I don’t need them during off-trail scrambles.
-The compression straps on the side of the pack work well and is ideally placed for this type of storage as well.
+The compression straps on the side of the pack work well and are ideally placed for this type of storage, too.

 The pack resembles of the original and classic Golite Jam a fair amount.
 Another versatile, durable, and light pack for what it did.